 Your cookie settings can be changed at any time through your browser settings.
 To find out more see our cookies page.

-Here are our top tips to help you deal with all your rubbish and recycling and how to use our waste collection schemes to their full potential.
+Top tips to help you deal with all your rubbish and recycling.

 Please note: we only deal with bins in the Preston area.
-If you live outside this area, you can find your local council through Directgov: Find your local authority.
+If you live outside this area see GOV.UK - Find your local council.

 Visit our What do I put in my recycling containers page to help you sort your waste correctly.